CME Group Inc (CME) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for CME stocks, with BofA Securities repeating the rating for CME by listing it as a “Neutral.”
 The predicted price for CME in the upcoming period, according to BofA Securities is $204 based on the research report published on September 06, 2023 of the current year 2023.

-Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 1.91%, as shares surge +0.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.22% upper at present.
+Volatility was left at 1.58%, however, over the last 30 days, the volatility rate increased by 1.88%, as shares sank -1.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.98% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CME starting from Sammann Derek, who sale 1,862 shares at the price of $222.07 back on Dec 04.
-After this action, Sammann Derek now owns 0 shares of CME Group Inc, valued at $413,494 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CME starting from Durkin Bryan T, who sale 5,560 shares at the price of $216.37 back on Dec 11.
+After this action, Durkin Bryan T now owns 62,452 shares of CME Group Inc, valued at $1,203,018 using the latest closing price.

 Stock Fundamentals for CME